Translating Classical Buddhism to Modern English

 10. Going Up to Ten

-2. On the fifteenth-day full moon, the Bhagavān sat in an open area with a large assembly surrounding him.
+2. On the fifteenth-day full moon, the Bhagavān sat in an open area with a great assembly surrounding him.
 After teaching the Dharma all night, he addressed Śāriputra, “The monks have gathered today from the four directions.
 They’ve all diligently shaken off their sleepiness and want to listen to a Dharma teaching, but I’m suffering from back pain.
 I’m going to take a break.
 You can teach the Dharma for the monks now.”

 3. Śāriputra accepted the Buddha’s instruction.
 The Bhagavān then folded his outer robe four times and laid on his right side like a lion with his feet together.